somoscuatro/docker-wordpress-local/README.md

 To execute a package manager commands within the Docker environment, use the following
 syntax:

-`docker-compose run --rm wp <package-manager> <command>`
+`docker-compose exec wp <package-manager> <command>`

 For example:

-`docker-composer run --rm wp bun run build`
+`docker-compose exec wp bun run build`

-Some package managers allow commands to be run in a specific directory, you can utilize the `--dir` option to designate the target directory.
+Some package managers allow commands to be run in a specific directory.
+For instance, you can use options like `--dir` (for pnpm), `--cwd` (for bun, yarn) or `--prefix` (for npm) to designate the target directory.
 This is particularly useful when you want to manage dependencies located in a subdirectory of your container.

 For example, to build assets for the WordPress theme [sc-starter-theme](https://github.com/somoscuatro/sc-starter-theme), run:

-`docker-compose run --rm wp bun --dir=wp-content/themes/sc-starter-theme run build`
+`docker-compose exec wp bun --cwd wp-content/themes/sc-starter-theme run build`

 ## How to Switch PHP Version